taikt/codefun/deepl/cguard/README.md

-# Use extension
+# 🎯 Use extension
-## How to Setup Custom Rule File & Report Directory in Extension
+## How to Setup Custom Rule File & Report Directory

 1. Open VSCode, go to `File` > `Preferences` > `Settings` (or press `Ctrl+,`).
 2. Search for `lge` in the settings search bar.